Buying gift cards and vouchers

 When purchasing a gift card, always check the terms and conditions, including:

 When receiving a gift card, there are a few things you should remember:

 - keep the card somewhere safe - businesses are under no obligation to replace a lost gift card

-- use the full value of the gift card before the expiry date - businesses do not have to honour an expired gift card
+- use the full value of the gift card before the expiry date - businesses don't have to honour an expired gift card

-- if a business is no longer trading or changes hands and you haven’t yet used your gift card, you may not be able to redeem it.
+- if a business is no longer trading or changes hands and you haven’t yet used your gift card, you might not be able to redeem it.

 Gift cards must have a minimum three-year expiry date.

 The expiry date must be displayed on the gift card.
-If there is no expiry date to redeem the card, this must also be stated.
+If there's no expiry date to redeem the card, this must also be stated.

-The three-year minimum expiry period does not apply to cards or vouchers that are:
+The three-year minimum expiry period doesn't apply to cards or vouchers that are: